 These services include:

-Open to any Suffolk County veteran of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.
+Open to Suffolk County Veterans of any era, the Joseph P. Dwyer Veterans Peer Support Project provides a bridge for Veterans to help other Veterans.

 SCUV is a partner in the Supportive Services for Veteran Families (SSVF) program, aimed at helping low-income Veteran families to secure permanent housing.

-No Veteran should be homeless, and SCUV offers a broad spectrum of housing-related services including the emergency shelter at the John J. Lynch Veterans Place.
+No Veteran should be homeless, and SCUV offers a broad spectrum of housing-related services.